sabio-engineering/cookbook-dvelp/guides/code-management/git.md

     git push origin ${branch_name}

 Create a [pull request] on Github and have a team mate review it for you.
 They will make comments and ask questions via the web interface, or discuss it with you directly.
+After receiving comments and fix them, be sure that all fixed conversations (reviewer comments) are marked as `resolved conversation`.
+That small click will save reviewer time.

 [pull request]: https://help.github.com/articles/using-pull-requests

+## Submit a review

+Every member of the development team can ask you to do a review for the [following reasons](#request-a-review).
+As a reviewer, you will be able to:

+* Comment PR: Submit general feedback without explicit approval
+* Approve PR: Submit feedback and approve merging these changes
+* Request changes: Submit feedback that must be addressed before merging

+ In case when several people reviewing same PR and someone request changes - PR can't be merged without approval of that person.
+If you want to suggest several code changes, just use `comment` instead of `request changes`.
+That PR can be merged in worth case without your approval.

+ N.B.
+Try to leave all comments if needed in the first review iteration.
+The best scenario with required changes will be 2 review iterations: 1st for leaving comments, 2nd for check fixes and approve PR.

 ## Merge